When Your Parent Can't Live Alone Anymore: The Essential Family Guide

 4. Missed medications or confusion

-Watch for untaken pills, confusion about dosages, or medications taken incorrectly.
-Beyond medication issues, look for signs of cognitive decline such as getting lost in familiar places, struggling with simple math, or difficulty following conversations.
-Missed appointments and inability to manage finances are also warning signs that independent living may no longer be feasible.
+Watch for untaken pills, confusion about dosages, or incorrect use of medications.
+Also notice signs of cognitive decline: getting lost in familiar places, struggling with simple math, or having trouble following conversations.
+Missed appointments and inability to manage money are also warning signs.

 5. Isolation or withdrawal from social life